tentone/nunuStudio/README.md

 - V0.8.9.19 Alpha
 	- Renamed variables variable_name to variableName
 	- Added Texture Editor
+	- Documentation page

+### Documentation
+ - Documentation for the scripting API is available on the nunu webpage
+ - nunuStudio was documented using YUIDocs

 ### Runtime
 - nunuStudio apps are meant to be used inside web pages